Ya'll, Bei Bei the giant panda is leaving for China

 WASHINGTON — We knew this day would come and it has arrived.
-The Smithsonian National Zoo's giant panda, Bei Bei is taking a one-way, non-stop flight for Chengdu, China on Tuesday afternoon.
+The Smithsonian National Zoo's giant panda, Bei Bei took a one-way, non-stop flight for Chengdu, China on Tuesday afternoon.

-Bei Bei leaves the zoo with a special forklift that will take his crate from the David M. Rubenstein Family Giant Panda Habitat to a FedEx truck that will carefully transport him to Dulles International Airport.
+Bei Bei left the zoo with a special forklift that took his crate from the David M. Rubenstein Family Giant Panda Habitat to a FedEx truck that carefully transported him to Dulles International Airport.

-His crate will then be moved to a donated FedEx Panda Express aircraft where he will be joined by one panda keeper and one veterinarian and a special flight crew.
+His crate was moved into a donated FedEx Panda Express aircraft where he was joined by one panda keeper and one veterinarian and a special flight crew.
 FedEx also donated a dedicated aircraft to bring Bei Bei's family to China years ago.

 Bei Bei's crew packed his favorite treats, including bamboo, apples, pears, carrots, cooked sweet potatoes, biscuits, and water for his journey, so he's all set.